jcdw99/CV_Assignment_4/README.md

-# Computer Vision Assignment 4
+# Calibration of a Stereo Camera System

 This project consists of 2 python files.
 The first python file is associated with question 1, and the second with question 2.